 - Nope not needed!

 Umm…. really?
 Somehow I don’t think this is correct.

 On disclosing everyone’s email IDs, he apologized that they hadn’t thought about tax payer confidentiality and shared they are under “too much pressure!” to get 100% compliance.

-Obviously he couldn’t actually say if my migration was outstanding or not – my CA’s team was trying to do the online migration for me.
+Obviously he couldn’t actually say if my migration was outstanding or not.

 That would be too simple.